gdsbook/book/notebooks/08_point_pattern_analysis.md

 We can visualize this below.
 On the left, we plot the $G(d)$ function, with distance-to-point ($d$) on the horizontal axis and the fraction of nearest neighbor distances smaller than $d$ on the right axis.
 In red, the empirical cumulative distribution of nearest neighbor distances is shown.
 In blue, simulations (like the `random` pattern shown in the previous section) are shown.
 The bright blue line represents the average of all simulations, and the darker blue/black band around it represents the middle 95% of simulations.

 In this plot, we see that the red empirical function rises much faster than simulated completely spatially random patterns.
-This means that the observed pattern of this user's flickr photographs are *closer* to their nearest neighbors than would be expected from a completely spatially random pattern.
+This means that the observed pattern of this user's Flickr photographs are *closer* to their nearest neighbors than would be expected from a completely spatially random pattern.
 The pattern is *clustered.*

 ```python tags=["hide-input"]